robergwillian/dynamicForms/README.md

 You can also load a new form config by uploading a JSON file in the following format:

-* at the time of this writing the following field types are supported: TextField ( text, number, date ), and Select from MUI.

 ```bash
 {
   "id": 1,